 For a thesis M.S.
-Degree, at least 10 hours of research credits (CHEM 6970) and 20 credit hours of coursework in graduate level chemistry courses or graduate courses in a closely allied field of study, subject to approval by the student's supervisory committee, are required.
-In order to obtain a Thesis Master's Degree, students must write a master's thesis and then successfully defend the contents of the thesis in an oral examination proctored by the students Supervisory Committee.
+Degree, at least 10 hours of research credits (CHEM 6970) and 20 credit hours of coursework in graduate level chemistry courses or graduate courses in a closely allied field of approval subject t o b y t h e student's study, Thesis Master's Degree, s thends accrestfully defends the contents of the thesis in an oral examination proctored by the students Supervisory Committee.
 The written thesis must be submitted to the members of the Supervisory Committee at least 14 days before the oral examination.
 The final oral examination covers the thesis research of the candidate.
 The first part of the exam is open to the public and is normally a brief presentation of the thesis research after which the student's Supervisory Committee will carry out further questioning.
 A pass/fail vote by the Committee will follow.